benoitchamot/HumanResDatabase/README.md

 # HR database
+We look at HR data from different CSV files and upload them to a PostreSQL database using the `.sql` files from this repository.
+The goal of the project is to demonstrate the ETL process.

 ## File structure
 - `DataExploration.ipynb` is used to load the data from the CSV files in the `data` directory and suggest a data model based on the data and data types.
 It also includes the code for the diagram generated on https://quickdatabasediagrams.com/
 - `table_schemata.sql` includes the schema for the creation of the table and the constraints.
 Please use the Import function in Postgresql to load the data from the CSV files.